You can easily send an email from WordPress using SMTP. You need to create an email account and use it in a WordPress plugin.

 server.providerdomain.com

-(recommended) or mail.yourdoamin.com>
+(recommended) or yourdomain.com or mail.yourdomain.com>

 SMTP Port:465